insightcs/crnn_ocr.pytorch/README.md

 ======================================

 This software implements the CRNN and DenseNet-CTC in pytorch.
-Origin repository could be found in [crnn](https://github.com/meijieru/crnn.pytorch) [densenet-ctc](https://github.com/zhiqwang/crnn.pytorch)
+Origin repository could be found in [crnn](https://github.com/meijieru/crnn.pytorch) and [densenet-ctc](https://github.com/zhiqwang/crnn.pytorch)

 ## Dependence
 ----------